Mikhus/canvas-gauges/pages/documentation/user-guide/custom-builds.md

 Another problem is that in this case gauges may be injected into page only via http request by referring from a script tag.
 This problem can be ommited if you bundling the entire JavaScript code with your own build process.
 In this case you may gzip entire bundle.

-If you choose compressing gauge code outside your build process it can be easily done using canv-gauge tools.
+If you choose compressing gauge code outside your build process it can be easily done using canvas-gauges tools.

-    $ git clone git@github.com:Mikhus/canv-gauge.git
+    $ git clone git@github.com:Mikhus/canvas-gauges.git
     $ npm install
     $ ./node_modules/.bin/gulp gzip